Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Preventing adversarial attacks with MCMC

 \section{Preventing adversarial attacks with MCMC}

 \paragraph{Assumptions and the hypothesis}

 We consider a scenario in which an attacker has access to the VAE encoder and, where relevant, to the downstream classification model.
 Above, we presented in detail how an attack could be performed.
-We assume that modifying these components is forbidden, but it is possible to add elements that the attacker has no access to.
+We assume that the defender cannot modify these components, but it is possible to add elements that the attacker has no access to.

-We hypothesize that \textit{the adversarial attacks result in incorrect reconstructions because the latent representation of the adversarial input lands in a region with a lower probability mass assigned by the true posterior }.
-A potential solution to this issue would be to bring the latents "back" to a highly probable region.
-Since the adversarial attack destroys the input irreversibly, at first sight it seems impossible to reconstruct the latent representation of the reference point.
+We hypothesize that \textit{the adversarial attacks result in incorrect reconstructions because the latent representation of the adversarial input lands in a region with a lower probability mass assigned by the true posterior. } \ac{This motivates us to use a method which} brings the latents "back" to a highly probable region \ac{as a potential defence strategy}.
+Since the adversarial attack destroys the input irreversibly, at the first sight it seems impossible to reconstruct the latent representation of the reference point.
+We aim at showing that this is possible to some degree \upd{theoretically and empirically (Appendix \ref{appendix:posterior_ratio})}.

 \paragraph{The proposed solution } In order to steer the latents towards high probability regions, we propose to utilize an MCMC method during inference time.
 Since we are not allowed to modify the VAE or its learning procedure, this is a reasonable procedure from the defender's perspective.
 Another positive outcome of such an approach is that in a case of no attack, the latents given by the MCMC sampling will be closer to the mean of the posterior, thus, the reconstruction should be sharper or, at least, not worse.
-(Note that the variational posterior approximates the true posterior from which the MCMC procedure samples.)
+Note that the variational posterior approximates the true posterior from which the MCMC procedure samples.
+We propose to sample from $q^{(t)}(\rvz|\rvx) = \int Q^{(t)}(\rvz|\rvz_0) q_{\phi}(\rvz_0|\rvx) d\rvz_0$, where $Q^{(t)}(\rvz|\rvz_0)$ is a transition kernel of MCMC with \upd{$t$ steps and} the target distribution $\pi(\rvz) = p_{\theta}(\rvz|\rvx) \propto p_{\theta}(\rvx|\rvz)p(\rvz)$. \discussion{Alternatively, we can use optimization to find the mode of the posterior, however, MCMC can add extra benefits such as exploration of the typical set and randomness (see Appendix \ref{appendix:hmc_vs_opt} for details).}

-Now, the naturally arising question is whether applying the MCMC could indeed help us in the case of an adversarial attack.
 To further analyze the proposed approach, we start with showing the following lemma:

-\begin{lemma} Consider true posterior distributions of the latent code $\rvz$ for a data point $\rvx^r$ and its corrupted version $\rvx^a$.
-Then the KL-divergence between these two posteriors could be expressed using the small $o$ notation in terms of the radius of the attack, namely:
+\begin{lemma} Consider true posterior distributions of the latent code $\rvz$ for a data point $\rvx$ and its corrupted version $\rvx^a$.
+Assume also that $\ln p_{\theta}(\rvz|\rvx)$ \ac{is twice differentiable over $\rvx$ with continuous derivatives at the neighbourhood around $\rvx=\rvx^r$.} Then the KL-divergence between these two posteriors could be expressed using the small $o$ notation of the radius of the attack, namely:

 \end{lemma} \textit{Proof} See Appendix \ref{appendix:theory}.